-Elements of Type Description scoring
+Elements of scoring Туре Description

-command

-Contains one of the following values:
+command string Contains one of the following values:

-- disable: The algorithm is not used and is therefore not scoring session data. - use: The algorithm is used and is therefore scoring session data.
-The highest and lowest scores given by this algorithm are ignored when aggregating scores. - trust: The algorithm is used and is therefore scoring session data.
+fis string disable: The algorithm is not used and is therefore not scoring session data. use: The algorithm is used and is therefore scoring session data.
+The highest and lowest scores given by this algorithm are ignored when aggregating scores. trust: The algorithm is used and is therefore scoring session data.
 The highest and lowest scores given by this algorithm are taken into account when aggregating scores.

-Elements of scoring Туре Descri

-fis string

 hostlogin string

 keystroke string

 logintime string

+mouse string

 windowtitle string